 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide advice and guidance to our staff who are responsible for relevant supply chains and business relationships.
 We also will strongly encourage our business partners to provide training to their staff, suppliers and providers.

 We intend to take the following steps going forward to continue our efforts to combat slavery and human trafficking:

-- We will review and strengthen our policies and procedures to manage the risks of modern slavery within our
+We will review and strengthen our policies and procedures to manage the risks of modern slavery within our business.

 This statement has been approved by Marc Boyan, CEO, and constitutes the Miroma Group’s modern slavery and human trafficking statement for the financial year ending 30 June 2022.